NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4PayloadsForRequestors.md

 <hr>

 ## Validation Cancellation Payload
-The below details the specific guidance around the use of key resources required to create a cancellation of a validation request.
-See [ServiceRequest - Request - Cancelled](https://simplifier.net/nhsbookingandreferrals/messagedefinition-barsmessagedefinitionservicerequestrequestcancelled) message definition for details.

-@@@@@@ Needs writing  or linking to the CANCEL section @@@@@???????
+The ability to cancel a Validation Request is a core workflow in BaRS.
+For details on the use of the standard pattern for cancellation please see the following {{link:topic: core-SPCancellation Text:Standard Patterns - Cancellation}}

 <br>

 <hr>